 Jewelers use a wide variety of both cutting edge and classic tools.
 Some jewelers work to mass produce multiple copies of a type of jewelry while others handcraft original pieces.
 What is the best way to manufacture jewelry?
 This activity will help you determine which method is best.

-- Computer or tablet with Internet access
+- Computer or Tablet

+- Internet Access

 - Tug of War activity (page 12)

-- Sticky notes
+- Sticky Notes

 - Pen or pencil

 Instructions